DallanQ/sleeping_gods_3/Manual.md

 #### Third Time (page 12)
 After you have drawn all cards from the event deck, finish the current player's turn.
 On the next turn, read paragraph F1 instead of drawing an event card.

-When you draw this event, place it face up near the ship board.
-The effect applies until you are directed to discard the card.
-At the end of each player's turn, that player may attempt a CRAFT 6 challenge.
-If the challenge is successful, discard this card.

->

-When you draw this event, choose to take 1 ship damage or attempt a STRENGTH 6 challenge.

->

-When you draw this event, place it face up near the ship board.
-The "turn end" effect applies until you are directed to discard the card.
-As an action, you may attempt a STRENGTH 7 challenge to discard this card and the serpent token.
-Hunting Serpent Special Rule: For this event, if you turn to a new page of the atlas, place the serpent on the region your ship starts in.

->

 ### 3. Two Actions (page 13)